jono-rams/surround-to-eac3/README.md

 * **Efficient Processing:**

-  * Other language audio streams are dropped to save space and processing time.
+  * Audio streams not in your target languages are dropped to save space and processing time.

-  * Files are skipped entirely if no English or Japanese audio streams meet the criteria for transcoding or copying, preventing empty or unnecessary output files.
+  * Files are skipped entirely if no audio streams in the target languages meet the criteria for transcoding or copying, preventing empty or unnecessary output files.

 * **Flexible Output:** Save processed files alongside originals or in a specified output directory, maintaining the source folder structure if applicable.